Wiredcraft/simple-monitor/README.md

 * body: POST data, if method is POST.
 * code: HTTP status code returned should match this code.
 * slack_notify: The URL that this tool tries to notify to if any thing wrong about the check, alerting people to focus.
+* headers: After decoded using json, the value of headers is supposed to be a directory, each key/value pair is a HTTP header key/value. refer to http://docs.python-requests.org/en/latest/user/quickstart/#custom-headers

 Sample config: